 Overview

-In accordance with S1009.21 Florida Statutes, Rules 6A-10.044 and 6A-20.003, Florida Administrative Code, and the Board of Governors Residency Regulation, the Office of the Registrar is required to adhere to specific procedures in making determinations for residency reclassification for students who were initially classified as non-Florida.
+In accordance with S1009.21 Florida Statutes and the Board of Governors Residency Regulation, the Office of the Registrar is required to adhere to specific procedures in making determinations for residency reclassification for students who were initially classified as non-Florida.
+Reclassification of residency is highly regulated by the Legislature of the State of Florida.
+Almost every year, legislation is considered and/or passed that impacts the process.

 Residency Reclassification